Online Privacy Notice

 In some states, you may be permitted to designate an authorized agent to make a request on your behalf.
 In order to designate an authorized agent to make a request on your behalf, you must provide the agent with signed permission to do so and provide proof of your identity, or the agent must have a valid power of attorney.
 An authorized agent can make a verifiable consumer request on your behalf through one of the submission methods noted above.
 In order for us to process the request, the authorized agent will be required to provide evidence of signed permission and your e-mail address to verify your identity, or proof of valid power of attorney.

-For Colorado, Connecticut, or Virginia residents, if we have denied your request and you believe we have made a mistake, you may contact us to appeal our decision through our consumer request form here.
+For Colorado, Connecticut, Montana, Oregon, Texas, or Virginia residents, if we have denied your request and you believe we have made a mistake, you may contact us to appeal our decision through our consumer request form here.

 California Privacy Rights Metrics

-Metrics about requests we received under the California Privacy Rights Act, which expanded the California Consumer Privacy Act, are available here.
+Metrics about requests we received under the California Consumer Privacy Act are available here.

 This Privacy Notice may be updated periodically and without prior notice to you to reflect changes in our personal information practices.
 Each time we update this Privacy Notice, we will indicate when it was most recently updated.

-Under the California Privacy Rights Act ("CPRA"), which modified the California Consumer Privacy Act of 2018 ("CCPA"), Fannie Mae is required to provide any California resident who is our job applicant with a notice related to "personal information" we collect about you.
-This notice contains disclosures required by the CPRA and applies only to personal information that is subject to the CPRA.
+Under the California Consumer Privacy Act ("CCPA"), Fannie Mae is required to provide any California resident who is our job applicant with a notice related to "personal information" we collect about you.
+This notice contains disclosures required by the CCPA and applies only to personal information that is subject to the CCPA.

 Information We Collect and Disclose